asansyzb/42-School-Projects/fdf/README.md

  	Simple file format definition (array of space-separated integers)

- 	3D rotations with the mouse
+ 	3D rotations with the arrow keys

  	Camera controls (zoom, translate)

  	Pretty color gradients!

-  	Double-buffered

- 	Line clipping

 ### How do I use it?

 Download/clone this repo.